ichortower/IchorsCat/README.md

 I hope she can bring you joy!

-Now available in three colors: Tuxedo (the original), Teddy, and Calico.
+Now available in five colors: Tuxedo (the original), Teddy, Calico, Midnight, and Cheeseburger (Cheeseburger is courtesy of hylianxprincess, included with her blessing).

 ![Preview: showing walking animations](images/walk-cycles.gif)